-ScottishPower's principal financial liabilities, other than Derivative financial instruments, comprise Loans and borrowings, Trade and other payables and Current financial liabilities.
+The Group's principal financial liabilities, other than Derivative financial instruments, comprise Loans and borrowings, Trade and other payables and Current financial liabilities.
 Their main purpose is to finance the Group's operations.
-ScottishPower's principal financial assets, other than Derivative financial instruments, comprise Trade and other receivables, and Cash and short-term deposits that arises directly from its operations.
+The Group's principal financial assets, other than Derivative financial instruments, comprise Trade and other receivables, and Cash that arises directly from its operations.
 The Group also holds other investments.

-ScottishPower has exposure to the following risks arising from the above financial instruments:
+The Group has exposure to the following risks arising from the above financial instruments: